Creating an LQA process

 • Defining quality.
 There are objective ways to measure the accuracy and fluency of a translation.
 Many companies struggle with defining language quality, so they don’t know whether translations are good or bad.

-• Including customer feedback in quality evaluations.
-The number of mistakes made in a translation judged by a linguist is less important than your customer’s experience.
+• Including customer feedback in quality evaluations: The number of mistakes made in a translation judged by a linguist is less important than your customer’s experience.
 Many companies find it difficult to include customer feedback as part of their equality evaluation (unless they are called out on social media).

-• Process.
-They have no clearly defined processes for collating bugs and feedback from internal stakeholders, customers, and partners to ensure critical issues are fixed by launch.
+• Process: They have no clearly defined processes for collating bugs and feedback from internal stakeholders, customers, and partners to ensure critical issues are fixed by launch.

-Defining and categorizing translation errors
+Defining and categorizing translation errors in the LQA process

 Broadly speaking, a translation error is any lack of consistency between the source and target text.
 Errors can be divided into objective or subjective mistakes: